plone/training/index.rst

 Welcome to Mastering Plone's documentation!
 ===========================================

-This is the documentation for the "Mastering Plone"-training by Philip Bauer and Patrick Gerken of `starzel.de <http://www.starzel.de>`_.
+This is the documentation for the "Mastering Plone"-training.

-The training is intended as a three-day course for people who are new to Plone.
-It can be abridged to two days.
+Mastering Plone is intended as a week-long training for people who are new to Plone or want to learn about the current best-practices of Plone-development.
+It can be split in two tranings:

-If you have question, found errors or want to book us for a training please contact us at team@starzel.de.
+- A beginner training (2 to 3 days) that covers chapters 1-18.
+- A advanced training (3 to 5 days) that covers the rest.

 Contents: